Rayanworkout/Predicting-Drug-Consumption/README.md

 Both backend and frontend should now be running.

 Now you can either:
 - Access the app at http://localhost:5173/
 - Access the API documentation at http://127.0.0.1:8000/api/docs
-- Run the backend tests by stopping the server and running inside the backend folder `python3 manage.py test` (or `py manage.py` test on Windows)
+- Run the backend tests by stopping the server and running `python3 manage.py test` (or `py manage.py test` on Windows)